ashwinp94/CricketApp/README.md

 The Kirriket application utilizes React, React-Router-Dom, and Bootstrap.
 1. clone repo
 2. run `npm install` to pull in dependencies
+3. mkdir /API in root folder then cd /API
-3. run the JSON server at `json-server -p 5002 -w database.json` ( `npm install -g json-server` if necessary )
+4. run the JSON server at `json-server -p 5002 -w database.json` ( `npm install -g json-server` if necessary )
-4. Populate the database with sample data
+5. Populate the database with sample data
 ```
 {
   "users": [